Manhattan Pump Station: Sustainable Upgrades

 - Green architecture design emphasizes use of sustainable building materials, reducing energy costs and greenhouse gas emissions, while providing a healthier work environment at the Station.

-Our services include preliminary and final design, design services during construction, and construction management.
-Maintenance of the existing 300-mgd pumping capacity during all phases of construction is a critical design constraint.
+Our services included preliminary and final design, design services during construction, and construction management.
+Maintenance of the existing 300-mgd pumping capacity during all phases of construction was a critical design constraint.

 Another noteworthy aspect of the design is the emphasis on sustainable building materials:

-- A post industrial waste material (fly ash and slag) will substitute for cement in concrete mixes for the facility – saving energy (cement production is energy intensive), reusing a waste product, improving the quality of the concrete, and reducing cost.
+- A post industrial waste material (fly ash and slag) substituted for cement in concrete mixes for the facility - saving energy (cement production is energy intensive), reusing a waste product, improving the quality of the concrete, and reducing cost.

-- Borate will be used as an alternative preservative for the treatment of lumber, as it resists mold and mildew but does not contain contains the heavy metals and carcinogens harmful to humans and the environment of the standard preservative (Copper Chromium Arsenate).
+- Borate was used as an alternative preservative for the treatment of lumber, as it resists mold and mildew but does not contain contains the heavy metals and carcinogens harmful to humans and the environment of the standard preservative (Copper Chromium Arsenate).

-- Brick tile inlay concrete panels will be fabricated within a 500 miles of the project site, reducing carbon emission in shipping.
+- Brick tile inlay concrete panels were fabricated within a 500 miles of the project site, reducing carbon emission in shipping.

-- High-performance glazing and window frames, using 1 ½-thick insulating glass with low-e with brisole shading element, will reduce solar gain.
+- High-performance glazing and window frames, using 1 ½-thick insulating glass with low-e with brisole shading element, to reduce solar gain.

-- Wall materials and masonry will have shop-fabricated finishes, reducing harmful emissions during construction and occupancy.
+- Wall materials and masonry have shop-fabricated finishes, reducing harmful emissions during construction and occupancy.